Student Organizations

 $65 annual membership

-Be the collective voice of student pharmacists, to provide opportunities for professional growth, and to envision and actively promote the future of pharmacy.
+Be the collective voice of student pharmacists, to provide opportunities for professional growth, and to envision and actively promote the future of pharmacy..

 Pre-pharmacy students, pharmacy students, and post-BS PharmD students enrolled at an ACPE accredited pharmacy school or college are eligible for membership in APhA-ASP.

 There are no mandatory activities.
 APhA is an organization that provides many opportunities for students to get involved throughout the school year.
-We encourage you to get involved in order to get the most benefits out of this organization.Annual Patient Counseling Competition, Operation Immunization, Operation Diabetes, Heartburn Awareness Challenge, Mid-Year Regional Meeting, Annual Meeting, National American Pharmacists Month, social outings, and MORE!Discounted books!
+We encourage you to get involved in order to get the most benefits out of this organization.
+Annual Patient Counseling Competition, monthly operation events based on awareness months, Mid-Year Regional Meeting, National Convention, social outings, guest speakers, annual auction fundraiser, and MORE!Discounted books!
 It is a national organization that can provide leadership opportunities, networking, and career development.
 Receive Pharmacy Today and Pharmacy Student.
 Member only online access to the Journal of the American Pharmaceutical Association and pharmacist.com, which provides useful information about residencies, internships, and other student resources.

 ASCP